CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-03-31-perf-gpgpu-sim.md

   }
 ```

 All we have done is remove all the branches associated with the asserts (and the asserts themselves).
-Let's re-run our application and examine how the disassembly looks for our function that's the hotspot
+Let's re-run our application and examine how the disassembly looks for our function that's the hotspot.

 ```asm
 cache_stats::operator()  /home/cba/forked_repos/gpgpu-sim_distribution/lib/gcc-6.5.0/cuda-9010/release/libcudart.so